top-sim/experiments/parametric_model_baselines/README.md

 * `run_shadow.py` iterates through each directory and schedules accordingly
 * `compare.py` produces plots that map the `skaworkflows.parametric_runner` results to the `run_shadow.py` results

+ ## Graph terminology

+ * `base` refers to the prototype continuum imaging pipeline that we are using as the basis for the workflows.
+This reflects the approximate structure of an SKA workflow.
+ * `parallel` refers to the parametric-equivalent graph.
+This is a parallel scatter across all nodes, and then completely sequential for each 'line' of the scatter.

  ## Results (No data on nodes)